jessyovia/Employees/README.md

-Here's a more tailored `README.md` that specifically addresses the steps needed for your Git and GitHub task.
-This structure directly reflects the required steps, ensuring clarity and conciseness.

----

-# Git and GitHub Task: Comprehensive Guide
+Git and GitHub Task: Comprehensive Guide

 This `README.md` file provides detailed instructions on how to handle essential Git and GitHub concepts for this task.
 Each section covers the steps for creating and managing a repository, working with branches, handling changes, and collaborating effectively using Git.